 Assessment area Conclusion Costs and charges The Trustees have assessed the Scheme as offering poor value from a costs and charges perspective.
-The Scheme's costs and charges across the majority of ages assessed have been have been higher than those of the comparator arrangements.
+The Scheme's costs and charges across the majority of ages assessed have been higher than those of the comparator arrangements.
 However, the use of active management within the Scheme's default, with the aim of helping manage investment risk, is the reason for the relatively high member charges compared to the comparator arrangements.
 The Scheme's costs and charges across the two most popular self-select options have been lower than those of similar funds within the comparator arrangements, though it should be noted that, due to the nature of the funds available in the comparator schemes, the comparator funds are not "like for like" in respect of objectives and underlying assets.
 The Trustees are taking action following the recent triennial investment strategy review to address these higher costs.
-Resultant changes are due to be implemented in 2024.
-Net investment The Trustee has assessed the Scheme as offering reasonable value from a net investment performance perspective. performance The Scheme's default strategy's net investment returns across the majority of ages assessed has been lower than those of the comparator arrangements.
-The Scheme's net investment returns across the two most popular self-select options have been mixed compared with similar funds within the comparator arrangements.
-We therefore believe there is scope to improve the long term expected investment performance within both the default strategy and self-select fund range, which has been addressed as part of the recent investment strategy review.
-Governance and administration The Trustees have assessed the Scheme as offering reasonable value from a governance and administration perspective.
-Areas for improvement include a data tracing exercise to improve the Scheme's data scores and assessing the feasibility of offering members access to an online portal to view information relating to their Scheme savings.
-The Trustees are due to address these items during 2024.
+Resultant changes are due to be implemented this year.
+Net investment performance The Trustees have assessed the Scheme as offering reasonable value from a net investment performance perspective.
+While the default strategy's net investment returns were behind those of the comparators over the one year period, over the five year period returns were higher than those of the comparators in some cases, particularly closer to retirement.
+We therefore believe there is scope to improve the long term expected investment performance within both the default strategy and self-select fund range.
+This was addressed in the 2023 investment strategy review, with changes such as the introduction of a lifestyle profile as the default option for members due to be implemented this year.
+Governance and administration The Trustees have assessed the Scheme as providing good value in governance and administration.
+Areas for improvement include undertaking an address tracing exercise to improve the Scheme's data scores and providing access to an online portal to for members to view information relating to their Scheme savings.